Sorry, this course is no longer available

 14:30 – 15:00 Critical appraisal: study designs; sources of bias; example from medical literature; which tests to use; how to present data

 This course will be delivered online using a platform such as Teams, Zoom or Skype.
 Full details will be announced nearer the time.
 Supporting material including a full set of lecture notes will be uploaded about a week in advance and a link will be posted to all participants.

 Delivery of the course includes a mixture of lectures, demos, exercises and Q&A sessions.

 Contact us for more details.

-£199 (+VAT).
-Please note that NHS organisations are VAT Exempt
+2 day course: £230 +VAT.
+Please note that NHS organisations are exempt from VAT.

 Included in the fees are full set of lecture notes, access to interactive teaching and supporting material such as demo websites and example data, and CPD certificates